-. . . .
+. . .
 We succeeded.
-I was at the head of all; the first man in the breach, the first to enter that gateway, and the first armed Briton that entered Ghuznee!
+I was at the head of all; the first man in the breach, the first to enter that gateway, and the first armed Briton that entered Ghuznee !
 The place is famed in eastern story, and our achievement, having been enacted on ground so classical, will thus gain celebrity.
 I escaped unhurt again, thank God, and was, with my party, in the body of the fort before the main column followed.
 Our cheers told those without we were masters of the stronghold of Central Asia.
 Eight months' provisions and stores, ammunition, &c. &c. for a large garrison, were found within the place, and rewarded the victors.
 It appears that the Affghans had reckoned upon its holding out for at least that time.
 The son of Dost Mahomed was captured among the other prisoners, some time after the disgusting slaughter inevitable to a storm had ceased.
 A large body of cavalry were part of the garrison; the men chiefly fell; but some two thousand horses were seized, and will serve to remount our dragoons.
 We shall also experience no more privations for food, &c.
-A brother of the Dost came in here yesterday, with powers to treat, from Cabool, which is eight marches hence, which shows they must be struck with terror, and that little more resistance will be success. fully offered.
+A brother of the Dost came in here vesterday, with powers to treat, from Cabool, which is eight marches hence, which shows they must be struck with terror, and that little more resistance will be successfully offered.
 We march for the capital to-morrow, whence I trust to send you more good news.
-All the captured property is selling at preposterous prices, which. however, will increase the prize-money.
+All the captured property is selling at preposterous prices, which, however, will increase the prize-money.

-Thus fell Ghuznee, the strong and (previously conaidered) impregnable fortress of Affghanistan; an exploit characterised by Sir Robert Peel as the "most brilliant achievement in the history of our arms in Asia."
-For this successful coup-de-main was Sir John Keane raised to the peerage, and obtained his pension of two thousand pounds a-vear: but whether deservedly or not, or whether his honours were "thrust upon him" by the skill and gallantry of others, is now comparatively a useless question.
-Let the fact of his leaving behind him his battering train at Kandahar. proclaim his forethought and judgment; let the scheme devised by Captain Thompson, by which the gate of Ghuznee was blown down, and a breach effected, exhibit his skill, and the resources of his mind; let the entrance of the advance party into the breach attest his daring, gallantry, and courage; and, above all, let his published general order on this memorable occasion remain an imperishable monument of his Lordship's love of truth and justice to the world.
-The following is an extract from this remarkable document :- advance, under Lieutenant-colonel Dennie, of her Majesty's thirteenth, consisting of, &c. &c., and the leading column under Major Carruthers, and the Bengal-European regiment, under Lieutenant-colonel Orchard, &c. &c.
+Thus fell Ghuznee, the strong and (previously considered) impregnable fortress of Affghanistan; an exploit characterised by Sir Robert Peel as the "most brilliant achievement in the history of our arms in Asia."
+For this successful coup-de-main was Sir John Keane raised to the peerage, and obtained his pension of two thousand pounds a-year; but whether deservedly or not, or whether his honours were "thrust upon him" by the skill and gallantry of others, is now comparatively a useless question.
+Let the fact of his leaving behind him his battering train at Kandahar, proclaim his forethought and judgment; let the scheme devised by Captain Thompson, by which the gate of Ghuznee was blown down, and a breach effected, exhibit his skill, and the resources of his mind; let the entrance of the advance party into the breach attest his daring, gallantry, and courage; and, above all. let his published general order on this memorable occasion remain an imperishable monument of his Lordship's love of truth and justice to the world.
+The following is an extract from this remarkable document :---

+"This opening having been effected, although it was a difficult one to enter by, from the rubbish in the way, the leading column, in a spirit of fine gallantry, directed and led by Brigadier Sale, gained a footing inside the fortress, although opposed by the Affghan soldiers in very great strength, &c. &c.
+The advance, under Lieutenant-colonel Dennie, of her Majesty's thirteenth, consisting of, &c. &c., and the leading column under Major Carruthers, and the Bengal-European regiment, under Lieutenant-colonel Orchard, &c. &c.
 To all these officers, and the gallant soldiers under their orders, his Excellency's best thanks are tendered; and, in particular, he feels indebted to Brigadier Sale for the manner he conducted the arduous duty entrusted to him in command of the storming party.
 His Excellency will not fail to bring it under the notice of his Lordship the Governor-general."

-"This opening having been effected, although it was a difficult one to enter by, from the rubbish in the way, the leading column, in a spirit of fine gallantry, directed and led by Brigadier Sale, gained a footing inside the fortress, although opposed by the Affghan soldiers in very great strength, &c. &c.
-The